relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR17] RIP_Integrate_Other_Providers_With_IAPI2.0.md

 ### ID Files

 First stage is to store list of IDs in a file.
 This can be simple text file, where each line contains record identifier.
 Also, reasonable approach would be to build load files in batches, for example 10k records each because of performance reasons.
-So for each batch we would have one file with ID and one file with records, like below:
+So for each batch we would have one file with IDs and one file with records, like below:

 ```
 9ecf9b4e-50b9-4cba-980f-3295a8c6363a.ID.001